Hopf monoids of set families: Simplicial complexes: progress toward an antipode

-Then $\FInf_X(X)=I_1|\cdots|I_k$, and the other fundamental inflators are precisely the further refinements of this partition, i.e., the partitions in which every block is monochromatic.
+We regard each set $I_j$ as consisting of vertices of ``color'' $j$; the faces of~$X$ are then the sets of vertices with no more than one of any color.
+In particular $\FInf_X(X)=I_1|\cdots|I_k$, and the other fundamental inflators are precisely the further refinements of this partition, i.e., the partitions in which every block is monochromatic.
 To get the bottom element of the support system containing a given partition $\Theta$, break up each block of $\Theta$ into its maximal monochromatic subsets.
 An example with $I_1=\{1,2\}$, $I_2=\{3,4\}$ is shown in Figure~\ref{fig:ccc}.
 Meanwhile, a partition $\Phi$ is maximal in its support system if and only if for every pair of blocks, there is some color represented in both blocks (so that any further coarsening will add faces to $\decomp{X}{\Phi}$).
 On the other hand, it is not clear how to systematically compute the coefficient of the antipode corresponding to a support system, or how to effectively list the maximal elements of a support system (in order to carry out inclusion/exclusion). \end{remark}